GuangmingZhu/AttentionConvLSTM/README.md

 # AttentionConvLSTM
 ## Prerequisites
+1) Python 2.7
-1) Tensorflow-1.2 <br/>
+2) Tensorflow-1.2 <br/>
-2) The implementation files of the variants of ConvLSTM are in the local dir "patchs".
+3) The implementation files of the variants of ConvLSTM are in the local dir "patchs".
 You need merge them with the corresponding files of TF-1.2. <br/> <br/>

 ## Get the pretrained models
 The trained models can be obtained from the below link:  <br/>